dwrx/parallax-demo/README.md

-Paralax demo based on art from Firewatch game.
+Parallax demo based on art from Firewatch game.
 Open `index.html` and scroll down.

 CSS by Sam Beckham.